 Now I should tell you.
 I come from a long line of military spouses.
-And for every store of greatness and bravery, I've heard eighty other stories about uniforms ruining prom dresses, evening gowns, wedding dresses, christening gowns, and every other important piece of fabric you can think of.
-After a particularly awful laundry incident involving a yellow dress and a load of Army greens on hot, my grandfather wasn't allowed to do his uniforms at home at all.
+And for every store of greatness and bravery, I've heard 80 other stories about uniforms ruining prom dresses, evening gowns, wedding dresses, christening gowns and every other important piece of fabric you can think of.
+After a particularly awful laundry incident involving a yellow dress and a load of Army greens on hot day, my grandfather wasn't allowed to do his uniforms at home at all.
 Ever.

 But I've been worn down by the piles of laundry and the general smell of sweat and dirt and gunpowder and Marine-ness and whatever else is built into those things, and so, for the overall sake of a happy, clean-ish home, I've given in.
 I'm cleaning uniforms.

-And thanks to you, we now have five tips to pass on for how to do that well.
+And thanks to your help on our Facebook page, we now have five tips to pass on for how to do that well.
 I.e.: In such a way that the washing machine and the laundry both smell clean when they're done. *claps hands for miraculous feats of cleanliness and military spouse genius*

 Pro Tip: Baking soda and a scrub brush is apparently the magical solution for cleaning covers.
 "Scrub brush and baking soda," says Amy.
 "If that doesn't work, then it's time for a new cover!!